Bizarre Report Claims ‘Aliens Eating People’ At Secret UFO Base In Arizona

 The original report was taken at the service’s Southwestern Region office in Albuquerque, New Mexico, and provided details in an email from an observer in Arizona.
 In the email, the alleged witness claimed to have personally observed the construction of an alien base in the Tonto National Forest, which is near Phoenix, Arizona.

-From the email: “David received a call this morning at the front desk from a male caller reporting the construction of a secret government installation upstream from the Salt River Canyon past Pinal Creek (Upstream from Roosevelt Lake).
+“David received a call this morning at the front desk from a male caller reporting the construction of a secret government installation upstream from the Salt River Canyon past Pinal Creek (Upstream from Roosevelt Lake).”

 “Aliens and at least one detached head are involved.”

-The email went on to say: “Caller claims to have seen construction cranes coming out the side of the cliffs, miniature stealth planes and UFOs, aliens and people working together at the site, aliens eating people.
+The email went on to say, “Caller claims to have seen construction cranes coming out the side of the cliffs, miniature stealth planes and UFOs, aliens and people working together at the site, aliens eating people.”

 “He found a severed head and claims to have pictures of some of this stuff.”

-The alleged witness then seemed to become worried that he would not be taken seriously, so he told the service he was 60 years old, “not crazy and doesn’t do drugs.”
+The alleged witness then seemed to become worried that he would not be taken seriously, so he told the service he was 60-years-old, “not crazy and doesn’t do drugs.”

 The witness, whose name was noted disclosed, said he had already reported the unusual activity.